MARKET SNAPSHOT: Dow Logs Record, But Tech Slump Caps Gains For Broader Market

 The tech-laden Nasdaq Composite Index fell 26.55 points, or 0.4%, to 6,348.12.

 Kent Engelke, chief economic strategist at Capital Securities Management, said upbeat earnings from Dow-component Chevron Corp.
-(CVX) and signs of strength in the housing market bolstered those sectors.
+(CVX) and signs of strength in the housing market bolstered energy and banks shares.

 Continue Reading Below